 I had seen it made in front of my eyes many times so I was fooled into thinking it was super easy to get that nice froth but it wasn’t until I tried it making it at home that I realized how hard it actually is.

 BUT!
 Have no fear, my matcha tricks and tips are here!

 Shall we talk about what makes a perfect bowl of matcha?
 We shall.

-You want the matcha to be clump-free, vibrant green, and with a smooth froth with tiny tiny bubbles.
+You want the matcha to be clump-free, vibrant green, and with a smooth froth with tiny tiny (almost nonexistent) bubbles.
 Seeing a lot of big bubbles in your matcha?
-No bueno.
+No, thanks!

 This post contains affiliate links.

-It’s meant to be sipped using both hands and traditionally, matcha bowls are unique in shape and color to denote beauty in the imperfect.
+It’s meant to be sipped using both hands and matcha bowls are unique in shape and color to denote beauty in the imperfect.
 Place your left hand under the bowl and your right hand rounding the side of the bowl.

 The highest quality ones (they last longer) are made in Japan and cost $20+ while the ones made in China cost around $10.

 The most popular chasen is the 80-tip (the number of tips on the bamboo) but you’ll also find 100-tip and 120-tip.